liondocs/liondocs-sublime/README.md

 ## Usage

-Plugin functions are executed from the Sublime Text context menu.
+Plugin functions are executed from the Sublime Text Command Palette.

 ### Functions

-* **Transfer**: Copies the current opened file in content to translated-content in its respective path.
+* **Get SHA**: Gets the SHA commit of the current opened file (in translated-content) but in content.
-	* **Same file**: Copies exactly the same file.
+  * **Insert SourceCommit to cursor position**: Inserts the SHA commit in metadata format at the current cursor position.
-	* **With SourceCommit**: Copies the file and adds the respective SHA in metadata format.
+  * **Copy SourceCommit to clipboard**: Copies the SHA commit to the clipboard.

-* **Get SHA**: Gets the SHA commit of the current opened file but in content.
+* **Transfer**: Copies the current opened file (in content) to translated-content in its respective path.

-	* **To cursor position**: Inserts the SHA commit in metadata format at the current cursor position.
+  * **Transfer file**: Copies exactly the same file.

-	* **To clipboard**: Copies the SHA commit to the clipboard.
+  * **Transfer file + SourceCommit**: Copies the file and adds the respective SHA in metadata format.

 ## Advice